Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 >
 > ...you'll love this.
 >
-> SendVelo lets you send for approval right from ChatGPT.
+> Thumbway lets you send for approval right from ChatGPT.
 No copy-paste.
 No email chains.
 No waiting.
 >
 > Try it free: [link]"